nahandove/CinemaRoomREST/README.txt

 Project Assignment from JetBrains Academy (www.hyperskill.org), Java Backend Developer track

 Summary: A RESTful application for a movie theater.
-The client can book and return tickets, or look up current statistics of ticket booking and income.
+The client can book and return tickets, or look up current statistics on ticket booking and income.

 "Cinema Room REST Service" is a project based on the Spring Boot framework.
 The application manages a small cinema room with 9 rows and 9 columns.
 The seats at the front 4 rows cost